Aramis Ramírez: 2015 season

 In advance of spring training, Ramirez announced that the 2015 season would likely be his last.

 Second stint with Pirates

-On July 23, 2015, Ramirez was traded back to the Pirates in exchange for minor league pitcher Yhonathan Barrios.
+On July 23, 2015, Ramirez was traded by the Brewers back to the Pirates in exchange for minor league pitcher Yhonathan Barrios.
 Upon his return to the Pirates, he was unable to wear his familiar #16 as that was being currently worn by first base coach Nick Leyva, so Ramirez chose to wear #17 instead, with Pedro Florimón making the switch to #23 to accommodate Ramirez.
 On September 9, 2015, Ramirez played a position other than third base for the first time in his Major League career, starting at first base.

 Ramírez formally announced his retirement from MLB on November 5 but added that he hoped to play one final season in the Dominican Winter League with los Tigres del Licey.
 He also expressed an interest in remaining involved in baseball in the future.

+Personal life

+Ramirez has a son, Aramis Jr.

+On January 12, 2024, Ramirez was inducted into the Chicago Cubs Hall of Fame with former teammate Kerry Wood.
+Their induction was announced at the 2024 Cubs Con.